-Within each program, initiatives arose between organisations addressing similar environmental objectives at national and regional scales.
+Within each programme, initiatives arose between organisations addressing similar environmental objectives at national and regional scales.
 This year, two Moroccan PPI-OSCAN organisations established a partnership agreement to join their efforts in the conservation and tracking of raptors at a national scale.

-Organisations from PPI-OSCAN and TransCap programs have exhibited a sense of ownership towards Mubadarat, actively engaging in collaborative initiatives for nature conservation.
-Notably, five organisations joined forces to demonstrate their work during the Environment International Day, two organisations trained international students during a lizard conservation camp, and one Moroccan PPI-OSCAN organisation collaborated with a Tunisian TransCap counterpart to formulate a project proposal dedicated to advancing the conservation efforts of Posidonia in the Mediterranean.
-Two Libyan CSOs beneficiary of the PPI-OSCAN3 became member of the IUCN.
+Organisations from PPI-OSCAN and TransCap programmes have exhibited a sense of ownership towards Mubadarat, actively engaging in collaborative initiatives for nature conservation.
+Notably, five organisations joined forces to demonstrate their work during the World Environment Day, two organisations trained international students during a lizard conservation camp, and one Moroccan PPI-OSCAN organisation collaborated with a Tunisian TransCap counterpart to formulate a project proposal dedicated to advancing the conservation efforts of Posidonia in the Mediterranean.
+Two Libyan CSOs beneficiary of the PPI-OSCAN3 became Member of the IUCN.

-These events showcased Mubadarat strategy dedication to fostering a supportive network for CSOs and served as a hub for exchanging new methodologies and insights, enhancing initiatives in biodiversity conservation, sustainable management of ecosystems, safeguarding species, and encouraging income opportunities through conservation activities.
+These events showcased the Mubadarat Strategy's dedication to fostering a supportive network for CSOs and served as a hub for exchanging new methodologies and insights, enhancing initiatives in biodiversity conservation, sustainable management of ecosystems, safeguarding species, and encouraging income opportunities through conservation activities.